-The main aims of treatment are to keep the airways open, reduce mucous build-up and prevent further damage to the lungs.
+The main aims of treatment are to keep your airways open, reduce mucus build-up and prevent further damage to your lungs.

-A physiotherapist can show you how to clear lungs of extra mucus and teach you exercises you can do at home.
+A physiotherapist can show you how to clear your lungs of extra mucus and teach you exercises to do at home.
 You will need to do this once or twice a day.

-Your doctor may prescribe a course of antibiotics if you or your child have signs of an infection.
-It's important to finish the course even if you feel better, as stopping the antibiotics too quickly could cause the infection to recur quickly.
+Your doctor may prescribe a course of antibiotics if you have signs of an infection.
+It's important to finish the course even if you feel better, as stopping the antibiotics too soon could cause the infection to come back quickly.
+Often a 2-week course of antibiotics is required.
 If you have frequent chest infections, your doctor may prescribe antibiotics on a long-term basis.

 Self-care for bronchiectasis

-There are a number of things you can do to help relieve the symptoms of bronchiectasis and stop the condition getting worse, including:
+There are a number of things you can do to help relieve the symptoms of bronchiectasis and stop the condition getting worse.

-- Quitting smoking (if you smoke) – smoking is a major irritant to your lungs it will make the condition worse.
+- Quit smoking (if you smoke) – smoking is a major irritant to your lungs and will make the condition worse.

-- Keeping yourself well hydrated – drinking plenty of fluid, especially water, helps prevent airway mucous from becoming thick and sticky.
-Good hydration helps keep airway mucous moist and slippery, which makes it easier to cough up.
+- Keep yourself well hydrated – drinking plenty of fluid, especially water, helps prevent mucus from becoming thick and sticky.
+Keeping mucus moist and slippery makes it easier to cough up.